Birdchain/whitepaper-business/README.md

 # Abstract

 # Established business
-The team behind Birdchain has been part of the European-based company JSC “Vertex”.
-In 2009 Vertex started our A2P SMS aggregation business called VertexSMS.
-Since then VertexSMS has delivered more than 2.6 billion SMS messages globally for various international brands, including Western Union, MasterCard, SalesForce, TransferGo and many others.
+The team behind Birdchain has been part of [the European-based company JSC “Vertex”](https://rekvizitai.vz.lt/en/company/vertex/).
+In 2009 Vertex started our A2P SMS aggregation business called [VertexSMS](https://vertexsms.com/?lang=en).
+Since then [VertexSMS](https://vertexsms.com/?lang=en) has delivered more than 2.6 billion SMS messages globally for various international brands, including Western Union, MasterCard, SalesForce, TransferGo and many others.

 Vertex is a profitable company.
-In 2015 Vertex received award for being the fastest growing ITT company in Lithuania and Vertex continued the growth in 2016 as well.
-Moreover, in 2012 2012 Vertex was recognized as one of the fastest growing companies in Latvia.
+In 2015 Vertex received award for being the fastest growing IT company in Lithuania and Vertex continued the growth in 2016 as well.
+Moreover, in 2012 Vertex was recognized as one of the fastest growing companies in Latvia.
 In early 2015 Vertex was certified in the field of information security management and received an ISO/IEC 27001 certificate.
 The certificate is adapted through all of our businesses that are held in Vertex headquarters: dating sites, bulk SMS sending systems and rent-to-own company.
 Now these procedures are being applied to Birdchain.

 The combined per country turnover and EBITDA of Vertex is growing every year.